Tsang Wai Chung

-Tsang Wai Chung (曾偉忠 (zang^{1} wai^{5} zung^{1})) is a former Hong Kong professional footballer.
-He was head coach of South China and Hong Kong national football team.
+Tsang Wai Chung (曾偉忠 (zang^{1} wai^{5} zung^{1}); born 28 August 1960) is a Hong Kong former football player and coach.

+In his playing career, he played as a for Caroline Hill, Sea Bee, Eastern, Tsuen Wan, Lai Sun and Sing Tao.

-On 17 September 2008, Tsang asked to leave for health reasons.
+After he retired, he coached Sing Tao, Eastern and the Hong Kong national football team.
+On 17 September 2008, Tsang asked to leave South China for health reasons.
 He temporarily left the responsibility of head coach and worked as team adviser.
 Assistant coach Liu Chun Fai took up the responsibility to take care of the team.

-In his playing career, he played for Caroline Hill, Sea Bee, Eastern, Tsuen Wan, Lai Sun and Sing Tao.

-After he retired, he coached Sing Tao, Eastern and the Hong Kong national football team.
+He coached the Hong Kong national team in 1996 and from 2010 to 201.

 He holds an AFC Grade A Coach licence.

-Currently, he is the Futsal Manager of HKFA.